MEET THE TEAM

 Andrew started his career in Glasgow at Zurich Insurance and grew to a strategic leadership role, supporting its public sector arm, Zurich Municipal in London before leaving the private sector to join public sector regeneration charity, Riverside Inverclyde for three years.

-Andrew is the former Chair of Developing the Young Workforce (DYW) West region, co-founder of the social enterprise Creative Inverclyde and a former Director of Inverclyde Chamber of Commerce.
+Andrew is the former Chair of Developing the Young Workforce (DYW) West region, co-founder of the social enterprise Creative Inverclyde and a former Director of the Inverclyde Chamber of Commerce.

-Andrew lives in Greenock with his wife and two children.
+Andrew lives in Greenock with his wife and three children.